Oxidase: Oxidase test

 In microbiology, the oxidase test is used as a phenotypic characteristic for the identification of bacterial strains; it determines whether a given bacterium produces cytochrome oxidases (and therefore utilizes oxygen with an electron transfer chain).

 The test is used to determine whether a bacterium is an aerobe or anaerobe.
-However a bacterium that is Oxidase negative is not necessarily anaerobic, instead showing the bacterium does not possess cytochrome c oxidase.
+However a bacterium that is oxidase negative is not necessarily anaerobic, it may just indicate the bacterium does not possess cytochrome c oxidase.